Advances in Clinical and Experimental Medicine

 • Editorials (by invitation only)

-• Editorial commentaries (by invitations only)
+• Editorial commentaries (by invitation only)

 • Research letters.

-By reviews we understand various types of reviews listed here.
+By reviews, we understand various types of reviews listed here.
 Advances in Clinical and Experimental Medicine (Adv Clin Exp Med) DOES NOT ACCEPT case reports.
 Priority will be given to original papers developed as part of international cooperation.

 We strongly encourage authors of systematic reviews to register their detailed protocols before data extraction commences, in a public registry such as PROSPERO (https://www.crd.york.ac.uk/prospero/).
 The number obtained during the registration should be provided in the submitted paper.